-On this day in 1975, William Jefferson Clinton marries Hillary Rodham in Little Rock, Arkansas.
+On October 11, 1975, William Jefferson Clinton marries Hillary Rodham in Fayetteville, Arkansas.

 Bill and Hillary met in 1972 while both were studying law at Yale University; both also worked on George McGovern’s 1972 presidential campaign.
 After marrying, they settled in Arkansas, where Clinton immersed himself in politics and practiced law until he decided to run for governor of the state in 1978.
 He won and became the youngest man ever to hold the position of governor in any state.
 In 1992, he ran for the presidency against Republican incumbent George H.W.
 Bush.
 He won, becoming, at age 46, the youngest president since John F. Kennedy, who took office at age 43.

 Clinton’s two terms (1991 to 2000) were marred by one political scandal after another and in 1998 he became the first president since Andrew Johnson to be impeached by the House of Representatives.
 The impeachment trial was the culmination of a slew of scandals involving the president and first lady, which included investigations into allegedly improper Arkansas real-estate deals, suspected fundraising violations, claims of sexual harassment and accusations of cronyism.
 All this was capped off by Clinton’s affair with a White House intern named Monica Lewinsky.
 The president’s attempt to cover up the affair, to which he later admitted, enabled House Republican leaders to begin the impeachment process for perjury and obstruction of justice.
 A divided House of Representatives impeached Clinton on December 19, 1998; the issue then passed to the Senate.
 After a five-week trial, Clinton was acquitted.